COVID-19: PTF warns of high risks in protest gatherings

 “We cannot afford to lose momentum and risk a second wave that might overwhelm our health systems.

-“We urge everyone who has been exposed unduly to large gathering to get tested and/or report any signs of the symptoms of COVID-19,” he said.
+“We urge everyone who has been exposed unduly to large gatherings to get tested and/or report any signs of the symptoms of COVID-19,” he said.

-The SGF also noted indications are that Nigeria is succeeding in the fight against the pandemic.
+Also, the Nigerian Medical Association (NMA) has said the COVID-19 pandemic had killed 16 doctors while 1,031 others were exposed to the virus and 321 confirmed positive for the disease.

-The SGF, who noted the infection rate rose by 32% in comparison with the preceding, however tasked the public to treat the seeming success with caution, reminding all that the disease is still very much around and still deadly.
+NMA President, Prof. Innocent Ujah, announced this yesterday in Lagos at a media briefing to mark this year’s Physician Week.

 Comments